 - Solution with Alcohol

 Solutions are often blended with alcohol to act as a drying agent for your spray tan.
 The idea is that the alcohol will make the stickiness and tackiness of an oil-based spray tan dissipate faster.
 Unfortunately this comes at a price.
 Just as the alcohol is drying out your tan, it is also drying out your skin.
 Drier skin is proven to have a much higher turnover rate than moisturized skin, so alcohol will actually be causing your tan to fade faster and unevenly.
 There are ways around this, like moisturizing far more frequently than you normally would, but the easiest we’ve found is to simply offer products that do not contain alcohol.
 Having an alcohol-free solution means that your skin won’t be turning over faster, extending the life of your tan!
+(More horrible effects of alcohol in a spray tan)

 - Tight clothing after the service